sarahlwinters/team_24_final/docs/final.md

 <b>Technical System Decision Rationale</b> <br><br>
+We originally only planned to have three pages (map, about, documentation) for our website.
+We decided to include a homepage with the graphs to provide more information to our users that the map alone wouldn't have.
+We thought it is important to provide more information showing how the different types of violations as well as the amounts of violations have changed over the recent years.
+The map was included so users can use it to search for the area they're interested in and see how many housing violations have occured there.
+The about page just provides a quick summary of what our project is about, why we created it, and an introduction to the team.
+Finally, the documentation page shows users how to navigate our website and provides more detail about the graphs on the homepage.
+It also includes the link to the api we used in case users are curious about where our data came from.

 <b>Addressing the Problem</b> <br><br>
 Our final system helps address the information problem of there being a lack of resources to view housing inspection violation data by giving prospective home buyers and renters in PG County a tool to use that provides them with information on the housing violations found in specific areas via zip codes.
 In doing this, our application should aid prospective home buyers and renters in PG County in gauging which areas to buy/rent.